About the Skaftfell Residency Program

 Find the current Thematic Residency Call for Applications here.

 Accommodation and work spaces: Artists-in-residence stay in three historical houses in the town, all within short walking distance to Skaftfell and to each other.
 The houses are set up as private or shared self-catering accommodation, each including 2 bedrooms, a combined living and working space, bathroom and kitchen, work tables, washing machine, and WiFi.
-Click here to see examples for our residency houses: Skaftfell artist apartment, Brekka residency house
+Click here to see an example: Skaftfell artist apartment

 Residency artists make their own travel arrangements to Seyðisfjörður.
 Travel information can be found here.
 Skaftfell encourages slow travel and has teamed up with Smyril Line, the international ferry from Denmark via Faroe Islands to Seyðisfjörður.
 We can arrange a discount for artists-in-residence traveling by ferry in the low season.